anjaya02/logs-conversion/README.md

 A simple **FastAPI web service** that takes a ZIP file of `.log` / `.txt` files, parses them, and generates a merged, timestamp-sorted **CSV** for download.

-Hosted on [Render](https://render.com), so colleagues can upload their ZIPs directly via the browser — no manual Colab runs needed.
+Hosted on [Render](https://render.com), can upload their ZIPs directly via the browser — no manual Colab runs needed.

 ---